tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    detected type, or ``None`` if the stream's type is unknown.

-   The :class:`AudioFile` class may not be available for use and so its :meth:`AudioFile.has_binaries` classmethod may need to be checked separately.
+   The :class:`AudioFile` class may not be available for use and so its :meth:`AudioFile.available` classmethod may need to be checked separately.

 .. function:: open(filename)